bradleyeckert/chad/doc/spif.md

 - 5: Boot transfer status: 1 = loading memory from flash
 - 6: Raw clock cycle count
 - 7: Upper bits of a 32-bit Wishbone Bus read if cells are less than 32-bit
+- A: Get flash read-word result, upper cell if a cell is less than 32 bits
-- B: Get flash read-word result
+- B: Get flash read-word result, lower cell

 Write: